Joseph7e/Assign-Taxonomy-with-BLAST/README.md

 #### Best taxonomy based on percent identity
 The program provides another level of taxonomic certainty based on the blast percentage.
 For example, if the best blast hit is 90% you can be fairly confident that you cannot provide the species of the organisms but maybe you can provide the phylum.
 Right now there are three levels that you can set with the program, --cutoff_species, --cutoff_family, and --cutoff_phylum.
 The phylum level cutoff is also used as an ultimate filter for the blast hits.

+Note: The consensus taxonomy usually does a pretty good job of weeding out incorrect taxonomy, setting all these cutoff values to 80 actually provides pretty great taxonomy in a lot of cases.

 #### DOING YOUR OWN BLAST??
 We will import that and save you the step.